A Different Perspective on New Year's Resolutions

 A lot of us grew up with SMART goals training.
 (Or was that just me?)
 The idea is that before you really, truly commit to a goal, you run it through the SMART goal filter.
 SMART is an acronym that recommends goals be Smart, Measurable, Achievable, Realistic, and Timely.

-When you set your goals for 2019, run them through that SMART goal filter.
+When you set your goals for the new year, run them through that SMART goal filter.
 Can you say ‘yes’ to each of those five criteria about each of your goals?

 Remember – your goals should each be a good, strong blend of what is do-able and challenging.
 It should be within reason and realistic for you, your body, your mind, your life; but it should also push you appropriately.